aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/production-mutual-tls.md

 Aug 26 06:56:54 ip-10-0-3-104.ec2.internal zilla[1803]: Recorded usage for record id ...
 ```

-Repeat these steps for each of the other Zilla proxies launched by the CloudFormation template.
+Repeat these steps for each of the other <ZillaPlus/> proxies launched by the CloudFormation template.

 ### Configure Global DNS

-> This ensures that any new Kafka brokers added to the MSK cluster can still be reached via the Zilla proxy.
+> This ensures that any new Kafka brokers added to the MSK cluster can still be reached via the <ZillaPlus/> proxy.

 When using a wildcard DNS name for your own domain, such as `*.example.aklivity.io` then the DNS entries are setup in your DNS provider.